Alexpeain/weather-dashboard-aws/README.md

 # Weather data collection and storage system

-A simple weather dashboard built with Python that fetches weather data from an API and stores it in an AWS S3 bucket.
+A simple weather Data collection built with Python that fetches weather data from an API and stores it in an AWS S3 bucket.

 ## Table of Contents